Farnsfield: History

 On 6 July 1944 an RAF Halifax bomber MZ519-LKU crashed on the south side of the village on its return to RAF Burn near York.
 The Halifax had been on a mission to destroy a V1 flying bomb site in Nazi-occupied France.
 All of the Canadian and British crewmen on board were killed.
 A large memorial was erected at the crash site.
 A copse of English oaks and Canadian maples was planted and dedicated to the crewmen.

 A History of Farnsfield was published in 2000 by the Farnsfield Millennium Trust.
 They also compiled an oral history based on recordings of local people and related transcripts; copies of these were given to the local schools.
 A copy available in the library is illustrated by local artist Barbara Coulam.

-Farnsfield is twinned with the French village of Andouillé.

 The Lady Goodwin Play Park on Station Lane is named after Lady Florence Goodwin, the wife of philanthropist Sir Stuart Goodwin: he was High Sheriff of Nottinghamshire in 1955.